grakshith/lossless-text-steganography/README.md

 4. secret_message.py : This is wrapper class, which combines all the three above mentioned classes and encrupts and encodes the secret message using the mentioned techniques.

 5. tests.py : This contains a few test cases to demonstrate the project.
+Assert sttements have been inserted in suitable places to verify the encryption, decryption, decoding and encoding.

-System Requirements:
+##System Requirements:

 1. Python 2.7 installed
 2. No external libraries required as all functionality has been implemented.

-Pipeline:
+##Pipeline:

 1. First, the user enters a secret message which he wishes to send to the receiver.
 2. This message is then encrypted using RSA Algorithm.
 It is assumed that the public key is available to the sender.
 A key-pair is generated in RSA.py.